stanley-gu/standardsCh/chapter.md

 development of SBGN, and are stored using the Systems Biology Markup Language (SBML), a standard for representing models of biochemical and gene-regulatory networks.
 CellDesigner supports simulation and parameter scanning through a selection of different simulation engines, SBML ODE Solver, Copasi, or SBW [@funahashi2003celldesigner;@funahashi2008celldesigner].

-### BioUML

-BioUML (<www.biouml.org>), developed by Fedor Kolpakov and his team, is a Java framework based around eclipse and targeted at the systems biology community.
-The authors state that the utility of BioUML covers access to databases with experimental data, tools for formalized description of biological systems structure and functioning, as well as tools for their visualization and simulations.
-BioUML is at an early stage of development but the central idea is of a plugable environment where plugins written in Java are used to extend the functionality of the framework.
-Much work remains to make the BioUML usable for the average biologists but the idea is interesting although the requirement to write all code in Java is limiting and some means to permit alternative language bindings would be useful.
-Recently the BioUML team developed a SBW interface, which permits access to plugins that are written in many different languages.

 ## Simulation